Garage punk (fusion genre)

 Garage punk is a rock music genre combining the influences of garage rock, punk rock, and often other genres; the genre took shape in the indie rock underground between the late 1980s and early 1990s.
 Bands drew heavily from 1960s garage rock, stripped-down 1970s punk rock, and Detroit proto-punk; it also often incorporated numerous other styles into their approach, such as power pop, 1960s girl groups, hardcore punk, blues, early R&B and surf rock.

 The term "garage punk" often also refers to the original 1960s garage rock movement rather than the 1980s–90s hybrid style.
 The 1980s–90s style itself is sometimes referred to interchangeably as "garage rock" or "garage revival".
 The term "garage punk" dates back as early as 1972 in reference to the original 1960s garage rock style, although "punk" as it is known today was not solidified as its own distinct genre until 1976.
 After the 1980s, groups who were labelled as "garage punk" stood in contrast to the nascent retro garage revival scene, moving past a strictly mid 1960s influence.
 Associated bands from that period contributed to the development of stoner rock, a more psychedelic variation of the genre.

 Etymology

 The earliest known use of the term "garage punk" appeared in Lenny Kaye's track-by-track liner notes for the 1972 psychedelic music compilation Nuggets to describe a song by the 1960s garage rock band the Shadows of Knight as "classic garage punk".
 The term "punk rock" was originally used to describe the music of mid-1960s American garage bands.
 When referring to 1960s groups, the term "garage punk" is usually deployed interchangeably with "garage rock".
 MTV's Beverly Bryan says that "garage punk" may be used "more likely" to refer to "garage rock" or "garage revival".
+While garage bands varied in style, the label of garage punk has been attributed by critic Michael Hann to the "toughest, angriest garage rockers" such as the 13th Floor Elevators and the Sonics.